mdinger/rust-by-example/examples/generics/assoc_types/verbosity/input.md

 {verbosity.play}

-The problem is we require a way to express that `A` and `B` are internal to the trait.
-Having to express them externally is just hindering.
-Associated types allows exactly that.
+The problem is we require a way to express that `A` and `B` are determined by the *input* `C`.
+Having to express them *input* parameters is just hindering.
+Associated types provides exactly that capability.

 ### See also: